Bowhza/EFT-Bot/readme.md

+## This bot was made by another person and is currently being rewritten/refactored.
+Disregard the readme until further notice.

 ***EFT Skill & Death bot***

 Welcome to the script, this a bot for leveling up your endurance, strength, and covert.
 It also inherently is a KD dropper.
 It uses image recognitiion to detect images and make clicks for you.
 It will run around in game for you like the little bot you are, enjoy.